Sirindhorn: Higher education

 In 1975 she enrolled in the faculty of arts at Chulalongkorn University and graduated with a Bachelor of Arts, first-class honours and a gold medal in history in 1976.

 From 1976 she continued her studies in two graduate programs concurrently, obtaining a Master of Arts in Oriental Epigraphy (Sanskrit and Cambodian) in 1980 and also archaeology from Silpakorn University in 1980.
-From October 1977, she studied Sanskrit in Bangkok for two years under the tutelage of renowned Sanskrit scholar Satya Vrat Shastri.
+From October 1977, she studied Sanskrit in Bangkok for two years under the tutelage of Sanskrit scholar Satya Vrat Shastri.
 In 1978, she obtained a Master of Arts in Pali and Sanskrit from Chulalongkorn University.

 In 1981 she enrolled in a doctoral program at Srinakharinwirot University, and was awarded a PhD in developmental education in 1987.

 In 1984 she earned a certificate from the Asian Regional Remote Sensing Training Centre at the Asian Institute of Technology where she studied for two months.

 In April 2001 she won a scholarship in Chinese culture at Peking University in China where she studied the course for a month.